Articles on: Developer API

 Optional Parameters:

-• generate_preview: Set to true to generate a preview URL for the image (default: false)
+• generate_preview: Set to true to generate a preview URL for the image (default: true).
+Set to false to skip preview generation.

 • document_type: Type of document (default: Image)